slipstream/SlipStreamDocumentation/docs/tutorials/index.rst

 Tutorials
 =========

-This hands-on training course demonstrates the core features of SlipStream and NuvlaBox.
+These hands-on tutorials demonstrate the core features of SlipStream_ and NuvlaBox_.

-The course is built of sufficiently autonomous learning modules covering different aspects of the solutions.
-It is assembled so that it's possible to follow it independently for SlipStream or NuvlaBox while, whenever necessary, bridging the two.
+The tutorials are built of sufficiently autonomous learning modules covering different aspects of the solutions.
+It is assembled so that it's possible to follow it independently for SlipStream_ or NuvlaBox_ while, whenever necessary, bridging the two.

 The path through the tutorial is cross referenced, providing the hints and